 With this graph, we can see exactly how much more this hypothetical investor would earn by choosing a fixed annuity over a CD.
 In this case, the annuity investor is receiving an additional $4307 per year by the end of the contract.

 When comparing fixed annuities and CDs, the numbers clearly favor annuities.
 Moreover, CDs don't offer much in the way of redeeming features: they have withdrawal penalties just like fixed annuities and they're no more secure.
 In fact, annuities have better features:

 - Lifetime income option

-The only case in which it's advisable to purchase CDs is if the investor is well below 60 years of age (because of the potential 10% IRS tax penalty).
-For investors over the age of 59.5, fixed annuities are the better choice.
+Case in which it's advisable to purchase CDs would be if the purchaser is well below 60 years of age (because of the potential 10% IRS tax penalty).
+For investors over the age of 59.5, fixed annuities are typically the better choice.

 The other conclusion to draw from the above example is the exponential significance of long-term annuity investment.
 If you're looking to generate a large retirement savings, fixed annuities can help you meet that goal better than CDs or a money market account.
 The key to success is to start early and be persistent.

 Our friendly staff is here to answer all your annuity related questions.
 Simply fill out the form to the right and one of our team members will contact you shortly (typically between 5-10 minutes during business hours).